contentful/integration-frontend-toolkit/README.md

 ## In progress improvements:

-1. Automating the build process so there is no need for the build file to be manually contributed as part of the PR.
-2. Adjusting Chromatic approval process per team feedback and use.
+1. Adjusting Chromatic approval process per team feedback and use.
 How do we want to compare diffs, and visual changes, and how do we want this to reflect within the PR build and approval process?
-3. There is a known issue with the import of the LineChart component.
-It is not importing correctly as a component within the apps repository, despite the successful import of other components.
-Thinking it may be a dependency issue.

 ## Storybook